maxhumber/BreadBuddy/README.md

 ### BreadBuddy

-BreadBuddy is a recipe manager, planner, and scheduler for baked goods.
+BreadBuddy is a recipe scheduler for iOS.
 I use it to schedule my overnight pizza dough, and my partner uses it schedule her awesomely complicated (but incredibly yummy) sourdough baguettes!

 ### Screenshots